UK Butterflies Arriving Early

 Butterflies have been spotted from a week to a month earlier than usual, and one rare butterfly (the Lulworth Skipper) showed up seven weeks before it is usually seen.

-Scientists need information to save the remaining butterflies.
+Scientists need information to save the remaining butterfly species.
 Next month Butterfly Conservation will be trying to get as many people as possible to participate in the nationwide Big Butterfly Count.
 This will help scientists determine exactly what is happening to the UK butterfly populations.
 So if you’re in the UK, please plan to participate in the Big Butterfly Count through Butterfly Conservation.